MiR0-92/UWL-Project/README.md

 Power pills originally stop working in level 21, where, in this fork of the game, power pills have 3 3-second power effect after level 18.

-# Note:
+# Dynamic QR Code:
-The QR code system is not implemented!
+The QR code changes automatically based on your IP.